GustavoHFMO/GMM-VRD/README.md

 # GMM with training in batch

-The module [GMM_batch.py](https://github.com/GustavoHFMO/GMM-VRD/blob/master/GMM_batch.py) shows how to train a GMM in batch and also plots the generated model.
+The module [GMM_batch.py](https://github.com/GustavoHFMO/GMM-VRD/blob/master/GMM_batch.py) shows how to train a GMM for classification using a batch of observations, and also plots the generated model.

 ## Usage
 ```